-- Peter Rice, Director of Public Works

-- Terry Desmarais, City Engineer

-- Jon Pearson, AECOM Project Manager
+- Terry Desmarais, City Engineer - Jon Pearson, AECOM Project Manager

-- Andy Brodeur, Methuen Construction, Project Executive

 Terry noted that to obtain additional information regarding the project, there is a project website that can be accessed through www.cityofportsmouth.com/publicworks/wastewater/peirce-island-wastewater-facility/peirce-island-wastewater-facility-upgrade-project.
 The website is updated weekly with news and recreational information and contains a link to a reporting form that can be used to provide feedback or notify the City of any issues associated with the project.
 Terry Desmarais, City Engineer, is the point of contact for the City.